StackVista/stackstate-docs/configure/topology/event-handlers.md

     - **SMS** - using MessageBird.
 - Send an HTTP webhook POST request to a specified URL.

+{% hint style="info" %}
+Some of the event handler functions above will be installed as part of a StackPack.
+A full list of the event handler functions available in your StackState instance can be found in the StackState UI, go to
+Settings > Functions > Event Handler Functions
+{% endhint %}

 ## Create a custom event handler function

 You can write custom event handler functions to react to propagated state changes and health state changes of an element or view.